Corionis/ELS/README.md

 One or more local or LAN/Internet-connected back-ups are supported.
 All communication is encrypted.

-It's all built-in and it's free.
+It's all built-in and free.

 ## Features